-Credit repair is the process of cleaning up and correcting incorrect information on your credit report with the intention of improving your credit score.
+Credit repair is the process of cleaning up and correcting incorrect information on your credit report with the goal of improving your credit score.

 If you have bad credit or have filed for bankruptcy, there could be some things you can do to improve your credit score without having to rely on a credit repair service.

-The only thing that a credit repair company can get removed from your credit report are incorrect listings made by either the credit reporting agency or a credit provider.
+The only thing that you or a credit repair company can get removed from your credit report are incorrect listings made by either the credit reporting agency or a credit provider.

 How to repair your credit score for free